powmedia/backbone-forms/README.md

 - The editor must implement `getValue()`, `setValue()`, `focus()` and `blur()` methods.
 - The editor must fire `change`, `focus` and `blur` events.
-- The original value is available through this.value.
+- The original value is available through `this.value`.
-- The field schema can be accessed via this.schema.
+- The field schema can be accessed via `this.schema`.
 This allows you to pass in custom parameters.